Cyber Security for Accounting Firms: Best Practices for Safeguarding Client Information

 woman typing on laptop next to calculator

 Protecting client data should be a top priority for those working in the accounting industry.
-After all, accounting firms routinely collect sensitive information from their clients.
-This kind of personal identifiable information (PII) can include bank account information, Social Security numbers, earnings statements and business information.
+Cyber security for accounting firms is essential due to the sensitive information they handle, such as bank accounts, Social Security numbers, and business data.

 A 2021 IBM Cost of a Data Breach report reveals each data breach that professional services go through can cost around $4.65 million — with loss of business responsible for nearly 40% of the total cost.
 Those professional services certainly include accounting firms.